GeertjanWielenga/vuejet/README.md

  **Status:** Done.
 See the 'vue-components' folder.

+### Wrap Oracle JET components in Vue components.

+ **Status:** In progress.
+Each Oracle JET component is a jQuery UI component that needs to be wrapped as a Vue component, so that custom tags provided by Vue can be used to load Oracle JET components.

 ### Replace Oracle JET router with vue-router.

  **Status:** Done.
 See the package.json, main.js, and Header2.vue files.